-A full time Linux and BSD user since 1999, born in 1985 and currently residing in Malmö (Sweden).
-Full-time employee of the same company since 2011, looking for new challenges in Devops and open source.
+A full-time Linux and BSD user since 1999, born in 1985 and currently residing in Malmö (Sweden).
+Full-time employee of the same company since 2011.

 My roots are in Croatia so I speak those languages relatively fluently for someone who has lived in Sweden all their life.
 Also a very strong grasp of English and Swedish.
 I've studied Danish and worked with Danish clients for a year but it's a very difficult language to speak confidently.